mkadit/arch-setup/config/nvim/README.md

 mentioned plugins.
 They're just there to make life a lot simpler, here's a list of them:

-### Fern
+### Defx
 Tree explorer are kind of a hit and miss for me.
 On one hand it can be a pain to navigate through them on the other hand they can serve as a reference for your list of files in a project, which is nice since I tend to forget what files I have and their paths.

-So out of the many tree explorer plugins why Fern?
-Well NERDTree explorer was too slow, netrw is too much of hassle for me (and lack the pretty colors I want), and coc-explorer can't exactly replace netrw when I type `vim .`.
-Fern on the other hand is fast, have pretty blings blings, and can force replace netrw when I type `vim .` (not that I use it that much).
+So out of the many tree explorer plugins why Defx?
+Well NERDTree explorer was too slow, netrw is too much of hassle for me (and lack the pretty colors I want), LuaTree slow my vim down (even more than my lsp), as for coc-explorer and fern, they're nice I tried them and was pretty happy with them.
+Until I decided to go go chilling in the artic when I opened up a project with a large file.
+Defx on the other hand was fast, colorful, didn't become deadweight and more importantly doesn't decided to go on a vacation when I opened up a large project.

 ### Vista
 Sometimes in projects there would comes a time where you would have one single